 Because we are a non-profit organization entirely dependent on grants and donations, we encourage you to apply for funding through your school and to explore other funding opportunities.
 Funding from the Justice Center is dependent upon the availability of grants.

-To apply send a cover letter, resume, and professional references as a single PDF file that has your name in its title, and “Policy Advocate” in the subject line to firstname.lastname@example.org by March 3, 2017.
+To apply send a cover letter explaining why you are interested in this position, resume, and professional references as a single PDF file that has your name in its title, and “WRP Law Internship” in the subject line to firstname.lastname@example.org by March 3, 2017.

 The Justice Center is an equal opportunity employer.
 People of color and individuals from diverse backgrounds are encouraged to apply for available positions.
 The Justice Center does not discriminate on the basis of race, color, national origin, ethnic background, citizenship status, religion, gender, sexual orientation, age, or disability.